marcelovicentegc/orangino/README.md

 ## How to use Orangino

-To have Tangerino punch your card, you just need to call it:
+To have Orangino punch your card, you just need to call it:

 ```shell
 $ orangino